2013 Texas A&M–Commerce Lions football team

 The 2013 Texas A&M–Commerce Lions football team represented Texas A&M University-Commerce in the 2013 NCAA Division II football season.
 They were led by head coach Colby Carthel, who was in his first season at A&M-Commerce.
 The Lions played their home games at Memorial Stadium and were members of the Lone Star Conference (LSC).
 The Lions finished fifth in the LSC, and their 7–5 record was their first season above .500 since 2001.
 They were selected to participate in the Live United Texarkana Bowl, their first postseason appearance since the 1995 NCAA Division II playoffs.

+Preseason

+LSC media poll

+The LSC media poll was released on July 29, 2013.
+The Lions were predicted to finish last in the conference.